rvsrvs/jasdev.github.io/_posts/2020-4-6-set-output-type.md

 Replacing _C_ with Swift[^1], _I_ with `Never`, _X_ with `T`, and “morphism” with “closure,” it’s fair to say `Never` is an initial object.

-Further, since there is a _unique_ closure from `Never` to any other type, that means Apple’s implementation of `setFailureType`—somewhere underneath the [`Publishers.SetFailureType`](https://developer.apple.com/documentation/combine/publishers/setfailuretype) hood—contains that `mapError { _ -> NewFailure in }` call (up to renaming the generic).
+Further, since there is a _unique_ closure from `Never` to any other type, that means Apple’s implementation of `setFailureType`—somewhere underneath the [`Publishers.SetFailureType`](https://developer.apple.com/documentation/combine/publishers/setfailuretype) hood—contains that `mapError { _ -> NewFailure in }` call.

 Which is wicked because even though Combine is closed-source, initiality (i.e. `Never` being an initial object) forces the implementation.